The solution is not always more tech

 I am no luddite — in fact, I love experimenting with new technology and learning about breakthroughs and future possibilities.
 But I am increasingly becoming in favour of solutions that are, well, boring.

-Cute sloth yarning
+Cute sloth yawning

 We are often tempted to do stuff that look cool, that will do things in a new, different or unexpected way, that will look great in a portfolio or maybe get the nod from an award show.
 But for most cases, we are here to solve problems.